Minecraft-Essentials/minecraft-essentials/contributing.md

 ## Getting Started

-First you want to get started by creating a `.env` and copy and paste the `.env.example` to the `.env`.
+First you want to get started by creating a `.env` and copy and paste the `.env.example` to the `.env` or settting the following varaibles below.

-The Client_ID is the client id from your [Azure/EntraId App](https://entra.microsoft.com/) The Client_Secret is the client Secret from your [Azure/EntraId App](https://entra.microsoft.com/)
+The `Client_ID` is the client id from your [Azure/EntraId App](https://entra.microsoft.com/) The `Client_Secret` is the client Secret from your [Azure/EntraId App](https://entra.microsoft.com/)

 Note in your [Azure/EntraId App](https://entra.microsoft.com/) you need to set the redirect url to `http://localhost:PORT` The Port is `PORT`.
 Useally you want to set it to the port that you specifyed but if you haven't set it yet the deafult port is 8000 or `http://localhost:8000`.